-If social media sites are used by pupils as part of the computing curriculum then staff should carry out a risk assessment to determine which tools are appropriate.
+If social media sites are used by pupils as part of the computing curriculum staff should carry out a risk assessment to determine which tools are appropriate prior to their teaching.
+Smoothwall will automatically block and alert should an inappropriate site / search be used by pupils or staff.